LiliaFramework/Lilia/documentation/docs/libraries/lia.workshop.md

 **Purpose**

 Registers a Steam Workshop addon ID so clients will download it.
+The `id` is internally coerced to a string.
+If the ID was not previously registered, a bootstrap `workshopAdded` message is shown once.
+A `workshopDownloading` message is always displayed to indicate the download has started.

 **Parameters**